JackGoulart/yourwords/README.md

 # yourwords

-Your words is a webapp with the main aim to help ESL to get new words and increase their vocabulary through musics.
+Your words is a web app with the main aim to help ESL to get new words and increase their vocabulary through musics.

 To simplify it is a vocabulary generator.